iamperfect927/iamperfect927/README.md

 - 👋 Hi, I’m @iamperfect927
 - 👀 I’m interested in Learning the different programming languages
-- 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate on any project that can help me improve in my programming skills
+- 💞️ I’m looking to collaborate on any project that can help me improve my programming skills
 - 📫 How to reach me djielaparfait99@gmail.com

 <!---